Quenched invariance principles for random walks and elliptic diffusions in random media with boundary: Random conductance model in unbounded domains

-Finally, we state a bound that allows us to compare $\nu$ with $\tilde{\nu}$, which is the measure defined similarly from the whole $\mathbb{Z}^d$ model, i.e.~uniform measure on $\tilde{\mathcal{C}}_1$.
-Its proof can be found in the appendix.
+Finally, we state a bound that allows us to compare $\nu$ with $\tilde {\nu}$, which is the measure-defined similarly from the whole $\mathbb {Z}^d$ model, that is, uniform measure on~$\widetilde{\mathcal{C}}_1$.
+Its proof can be found in the \hyperref[sec5]{Appendix}.